Currencies of the World: How Well Do You Know Your Money?

 The six most-traded currencies

-Many currencies of the world are traded by businesses, individuals, and even nations.
+Many world currencies are traded by businesses, individuals, and even nations.
 As of this writing, the top six most popular currencies for trading are:

 • U.S. dollar (USD)